blackbaud/sky-api-tutorial-auth-code-nodejs/README.md

 Blackbaud SKY API Authorization Code Flow demo application.

+This code sample is a very basic example of how to interact with the Blackbaud OAuth 2.0 Service.
+You are free to choose the client library and method that best suit your needs when creating production-level applications

 ## About

 The Blackbaud SKY API currently supports the [Authorization Code Flow](https://apidocs.sky.blackbaud.com/docs/authorization/), which requires a back-end server component to securely store the client secret.
 For this code sample, we've implemented the server component using NodeJS.